swamphobbit22/exhibition-website/README.md

 - In list view, users can click the item image or description box to click through to the details page.

 #### Pagination
 Search results are returned in a groups of nine and results are paginated.
-Pagination is at the bottom of the sceeen and pages are in groups of 10 with forward and back buttons.
+Pagination is at the bottom of the screen and pages are in groups of 10 with forward and back buttons.

 ### Artwork Detail
 These pages are not directly accessible from the navigation bar, instead the user clicks through to these via the clickable images returned from the showcase or search results.

 When the users performs a search and returns the items either in a grid or list, they can click on the image (or image and description in list view), and this will open a details page.

-The details page contains a more information about the item and includes:
+The details page contains more information about the item and includes:
 - Title
 - Name of artist
 - Date